 Muscle soreness tends to be associated with challenging workouts and is expected to bring improvement.
 Generally, muscle soreness is what we would call ‘good pain’, and it is the basis of the popular saying, “No pain, no gain”.
 Muscle has been shown to adapt quickly to damages caused by eccentric exercises.
-Following an initial session of eccentric workout, repeating the exercises between around 1 (17) and 6 weeks (2) after muscle soreness recovery seems to enhance muscle’s resilience to damage (2,4,5,13,17) and improve recovery rate (4), should there be any muscular breakdown.
+Following an initial session of eccentric workout, repeating the exercises between around 1 (17) and 6 weeks (2) after muscle soreness recovery seems to enhance muscle’s resilience to damage (2,4,5,13,17) and improve recovery rate (4).

 The impact of DOMS on performance, injury, and health